Types of Counselling

 One client once described the process as being “like looking in a mirror and understanding myself for the first time”.

-DIT (dynamic interpersonal therapy) is a brief 16 week psychodynamic therapy targeted particularly at relieving symptoms of depression and anxiety.
-This therapy aims to help people have a better understanding of the links between their depression and what is happening in their relationships.
+Psychodynamic counselling takes account of the individual’s real world/social context and Christine aims to help people have a better understanding of the links between their symptoms and what is happening in their inner and outer lives.

-By identifying unhelpful thinking patterns it is possible to help with common psychological disorders.
+By identifying unhelpful thinking patterns it is possible to help with common psychological difficulties.

 CBT offers effective techniques to enable you to begin to recognise the blind-spots in your day to day thoughts that bring about emotional upsets.